CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 The installation is just a bunch of bash scripts.
 The scripts are for the Debian OS.
 Debian can be installed on bare metal or inside Win10+WSL2.
-First download and run the download_scripts.sh.
+First download and run the `download_scripts.sh`.
 This script will download the rest of the scripts.
-After downloading, you can inspect them to see exactly what they are doing.
+After downloading, you can inspect the scripts to see exactly what they are doing.
 There are a lot of comments and descriptions inside to make it easy to understand and follow.
 A more detailed explanation is in this [DEVELOPMENT.md](DEVELOPMENT.md).

+Run in Debian bash terminal:

 ```bash
 printf "\033[0;33m    Create empty folder for the scripts. \033[0m\n"